A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Performance of the algorithms

 \subsection{Some `difficult' 2ODEs}

-In this subsection we make a brief analysis of the performance of the constructed algorithms: we compare the efficiency of the {\it NLSDIF} procedure (in a Maple pre-implementation) with the performance of the S-function method (see \cite{Noscpc2019}).
-For this, we build a small set of seven rational 2ODEs (presenting a Liouvillian first integral) which are divided into two subsets: \begin{itemize} \item In the first one, we build four 2ODEs, three of them with a non-elementary Liouvillian first integral, according to the following criteria: they are not solved by canonical procedures (implemented in CAS Maple); they do not have point symmetries and the $\lambda$-symmetries are very complex; the integrating factor is formed by Darboux polynomials of relatively high degree; The S-function method fails for a CPU timeout of 30 seconds or for a maximum memory consumption of 300 MB; even if the symmetry is found (after applying the algorithm {\it NLS}), the associated 1ODE can not be solved by the methods implemented in Maple CAS (with a powerful ODE solver, the {\tt dsolve} command). \item The second subset presents three 2ODEs that the S-function method can solve (or at least find the S-function) with more reasonable use of time/memory. \end{itemize}
+In this subsection we make a brief analysis of the performance of the constructed algorithms: we compare the efficiency of the {\it NLS} and {\it PLDIF} procedures (in a Maple pre-implementation) with the performance of the S-function method (see \cite{Noscpc2019}).
+For this, we build a small set of seven rational 2ODEs (presenting a Liouvillian first integral) which are divided into two subsets: \begin{itemize} \item In the first one, we build four 2ODEs, three of them with a non-elementary Liouvillian first integral, according to the following criteria: they are not solved by canonical procedures (implemented in Maple CAS); they do not have point symmetries and the $\lambda$-symmetries are very complex; the integrating factor is formed by Darboux polynomials of relatively high degree.
+The S-function method is considered to fail if it does not return the answer within 30 seconds or until a memory consumption of 300 MB is reached.
+Even if the symmetry is found (after applying the algorithm {\it NLS}), the associated 1ODE can not be solved by the methods implemented in Maple CAS (with a powerful ODE solver, the {\tt dsolve} command). \item The second subset presents three 2ODEs that the S-function method can solve (or at least find the S-function) with more reasonable use of time/memory. \end{itemize}